- Home

 - Symmetry (Meta)

 A property of a mathematical object that remains unchanged under a specified transformation — reflection, rotation, translation, or algebraic substitution.
-Exploiting symmetry is a powerful problem-solving technique.
+Symmetry reduces complexity by revealing that parts of a problem are equivalent — it simplifies calculations in physics, geometry, and algebra, and underlies conservation laws and group theory.

 Definition